AlexisFxValencia/VULCAN/README.md

 # VULCAN
 Pedagogical neutronics simulator with a primary focus on Criticality.

+# To use it on Windows
+Download and unzip the win64 release. execute VULCAN.exe

+# To use it on Linux
+to be completed...

+#Compilation
 ## Compilation for Linux
 - git clone it
 - cd VULCAN